analogdevicesinc/ai8x-training/README.md

 For each layer, a set of active processors must be specified.
 The number input channels for the layer must be equal to or a multiple of the active processors, and the input data for that layer must be located in data memory instances accessible to the selected processors.

-It is possible to specify a relative offset into the data memory instance that applies to all processors. _Example:_ Assuming HWC data format, specifying the offset as 8192 bytes will cause processors 0-3 to read their input from the second half of data memory 0, processors 4-7 will read from the second half of data memory instance 1, etc.
+It is possible to specify a relative offset into the data memory instance that applies to all processors.
+_Example:_ Assuming HWC data format, specifying the offset as 16384 bytes (or 0x4000) will cause processors 0-3 to read their input from the second half of data memory 0, processors 4-7 will read from the second half of data memory instance 1, etc.

-For most simple networks with limited data sizes, it is easiest to ping-pong between the first and second halves of the data memories - specify the data offset as 0 for the first layer, 0x2000 for the second layer, 0 for the third layer, etc. This strategy avoids overlapping inputs and outputs when a given processor is used in two consecutive layers.
+For most simple networks with limited data sizes, it is easiest to ping-pong between the first and second halves of the data memories – specify the data offset as 0 for the first layer, 0x4000 for the second layer, 0 for the third layer, etc. This strategy avoids overlapping inputs and outputs when a given processor is used in two consecutive layers.

 Even though it is supported by the accelerator, the Network Generator will not be able to check for inadvertent overwriting of unprocessed input data by newly generated output data when overlapping data or streaming data.
 Use the `--overlap-data` command line switch to disable these checks, and to allow overlapped data.